 Located in the Caithness region, the Sinclair Girnigoe Castle Scotland is now in ruins but still impressive.
 Built right over the cliffs, you can still see the work of integration with nature.
-Have a look with photos and video:
+Below is my guide to help you plan your visit.

 Navigate back to the complete Travel Scotland Guide